stride3d/stride-docs/en/manual/input/gamepads.md

 * **Analog** buttons return a value depending on how hard the user presses.
 The triggers are analog buttons, and return a value between 0 and 1.
 The thumbsticks are also analog, and return values between -1 and 1 on the X and Y axes.

-The Xbox Elite controller buttons have the following names in Xenko:
+The Xbox Elite controller buttons have the following names in Stride:

 ![Xbox gamepad](media/input-gamepad-standard-gamepad.png)